SOAR-Lab/agent-traj-visualization/README.md

 - an `I#` identifier
 - the action category name

-Then the app aggregates detailed semantic edges into cross-group edges:
+Then the app aggregates `Action -> Action` semantic edges into cross-group edges between collapsed iteration nodes.

-- all detailed edges between two grouped nodes are collected
-- relation labels are counted
-- the most frequent relation becomes the displayed label and color

 If no semantic filter is active, gray chronological edges are also added between adjacent grouped nodes to preserve the overall sequence.

+TraceView still contains a heuristic iteration-context extractor, but the derived context text is currently hidden from the UI because uploaded logs can come from inconsistent agent formats.

 ## Relation Semantics And Filters